-Respectfully, sir, sending men all the way up to Ramelle to save one Private doesn't make a fucking, goddamned bit of sense.
+Respectfully, sir, sending men all the way up to Ramelle to save one private doesn't make a fucking, goddamned bit of sense. (more) MILLER (Cont'd) (beat)

 Sir.

 The other officers freeze, listening without turning.
 Colonel Anderson glares at Miller.